sassoftware/python-sasctl/CONTRIBUTING.md

 [Betamax](https://pypi.org/project/betamax/) package is used to record and replay network interactions.

-In addition, [Tox](https://tox.readthedocs.io) is used to automating development tasks such as testing, linting, and building documentation.
+In addition, [Tox](https://tox.readthedocs.io) is used to automate common development tasks such as testing, linting, and building documentation.

 All packages required for development and testing are listed in